ramraj07/ramrajv.com/src/posts/2020-05-04-Hello-new-world/index.md

  some of that mojo maybe captured in time!

-One of my goals with a personal site was to not just make it a simple blog, or a something that takes too much time either.
+One of my goals with a personal site was to not just make it a simple blog, or something that takes too much time either.
 Ideally a site that doesn't cost too much money, is still customizable, and looks okay despite my abysmal design skills.
 A year ago, I stumbled on the site by Noah in reddit, and asked him if I could